jedisct1/swift-sodium/README.md

     // Password matches the given hash string
 } else {
     // Password doesn't match the given hash string
 }

+if sodium.pwHash.strNeedsRehash(hash: hashedStr,
+                                opsLimit: sodium.pwHash.OpsLimitInteractive,
+                                memLimit: sodium.pwHash.MemLimitInteractive) {
+    // Previously hashed password should be recomputed because the way it was
+    // hashed doesn't match the current algorithm and the given parameters.
+}
 ```